FROM SEQUENCE 1

 Addendum

-The image used to illustrate this very short essay is by a National Geographic and Vietnam War photographer, the late Gordon Gahan.
+The image used above to illustrate this very short essay is by a National Geographic and Vietnam War photographer, the late Gordon Gahan.
 (Photo of coal miners in Nova Scotia; National Geographic Stock.)
 More than a decade later I came across a quote from Gahan on a photoquotes.com website:

 I hope that my photographs bring to the reader what my work brings to me: questions, more questions and a fascination with history.
 A grower of taro roots in French Polynesia put it this way: “What you want to know nobody knows.
 What you want to see cannot be seen.”